-a baseline.
+a performance baseline in this three-part series.
+In part one he explained how to validate a baseline.
 In part two, below, he covers top 10 performance monitor counters.
 In his next tip, he'll discuss how to capture a performance baseline with SQL Server Profiler.

 Performance Monitor offers a simple means to collect macro-level performance statistics on a single SQL Server.
 If the SQL Server is reported by the users as experiencing an issue, Performance Monitor can be started to determine how the SQL Server is performing relative to the baseline.
 So, it is important to capture the baseline after each change is made to the system (hardware, software, and so on) or at least every three months to have relatively recent statistics.
 Below are 10 recommended Performance Monitor counters to help you capture a baseline and use as a comparison when you are researching a system issue.

 Recommended performance monitor baseline counters

 |1||CPU -- % processor time||The percentage of the processor time that is used to process user or system transactions as opposed to the CPU sitting idly||The higher the processor usage, the more the CPUs are being used to process user or system transactions|

 |2||System -- Processor queue length||The number of threads that are waiting for the CPUs||The higher the queue rate, the more the threads are waiting on the CPUs to process the instructions on the CPU|